gavinly/CosmosGWG/Month3.2020.md

 - Consider recommendations for GWG Q2 initiatives ie. what could a Q2 GWG community-spend proposal look like?

 ## Notes
-The Zoom video link in the calendar invite failed, making it difficult for attendees to join.
-We started recording the call ten minutes late at 14:10 UTC and finished on time at 15:00 UTC.

 ### 1. New attendees
 x attendees in total, with introductions from new attendees: